 The results presented in Table 5 and Table 6 remain significant using different errors (standard, robust, corrected for small sample and bootstrapped).
 We further run other tests on the IV model as follows.
-First, we run an F-test of the joint significance of the additional instruments used for q on q: we find that instruments are sufficently correlated with the endogeneous regressor10.
+First, we run an F-test of the joint significance of the additional instruments used for q on q: we find that instruments are sufficiently correlated with the endogeneous regressor13.
 Second, we run a Sargan test and verify that the instruments are uncorrelated with the error term.
 Finally, we use the Durbin-Watson test to verify that q is really endogeneous and, as such, needs to be treated with instrumental variables.
-We find that q is actually endogeneous for the regression (10) on winning rebate, but not for the regression (11) on Δ{vi} .
+We find that q is actually endogeneous for the regression (10) on winning rebate, but not for the regression (11) on Δ{pi} .
 Since an exogenous regressor estimated with the IV model is consistent, but less efficient, and since we find in regression (3) that q correlates with the buyer's type and the reserve price, we also use the IV model for the second regression.
 The results do not change significantly if OLS is instead used.
-Finally, when we estimate regression (10) on the auctions outside the competitive subsample, we find that the awarding mechanism is no longer significant.
-Moreover, in this case, we got a much lower R^2 (specifically, 0.09) against 0.48).
+Finally, when we estimate regression (10) on the auctions outside the competitive subsample, we find that the q is no longer significant.
+Moreover, in this case, we got a much lower R^2 (specifically, 0.09 against 0.48).
 We obtain similar results on the regression (11) on Δ{pi} .
 This confirms that our initial assumptions chosen to extract competitive auctions were well founded.
 Indeed, our results highlight an unobserved difference between the two subsamples: auction outcomes for observations outside the prior-competitive subsample are not well explained by the auction mechanism and service characteristics.

 Robustness check: endogeneous participation As a robustness check, we consider that the number of bidders in the SRA, N, can simultaneously be determined with the price decision because participation in the auction has a cost for each bidder.
 We first estimate a regression where q is assumed to be exogenous and N is simultaneously determined with p{wi} .
 We find that N correlates with all the other regressors.
-Since it is difficult to select an instrument that correlates only with N and not with p{wi} , and instrumental variables/other solutions are not available, we resort to the model proposed by Lewbel (2012).
-This approach exploits heteroskedasticity in data to construct an instrument for models with such issues.
-The results are presented in the third columns of $Table\ 5$ and $Table\ 6$; they do not differ significantly from the standard OLS estimates.